 Added SSL Security

 One of the first tasks in this whole project was securing the site and adding an SSL certificate to encrypt all information going to and leaving this site.
-This help to protect the website and all visitors.
+This helps to protect the website and all visitors.

 The old hosting provider couldn’t handle A Better Lemonade Stand’s traffic.
 It wasn’t unusual to have to wait 10+ seconds for a page to load.
 Unequivocally unacceptable.
 I was even finding myself avoiding going to my own blog to grab an image or link because of the painfully slow load times.

 To fix this, A Better Lemonade Stand has been upgraded to WPX Hosting, a top tier hosting provider.
 Page load speeds have decreased to around 1 second from 10.

 Added a Content Delivery Network

 The server that hosts this site is based in Chicago.
 But when someone from Europe or Asia visits A Better Lemonade Stand, all the content needs to literally travel across the world to get to their computer.
 Depending on exactly where they live, this can add a few seconds to every page they try to load.

 To fix this, I added KeyCDN as my content delivery network.
 My content delivery network stores a copy of this site on 22 different servers located all around the world.
 Now when someone tries to load this site from another country, the server closest to them will deliver the files, shaving off seconds from their entire experience.
 It makes a big difference.

 Here’s the before and after based on computers from different cities around the world looking up abetterlemonadestand.com: